 You Know, in Brazilian jiu-jitsu, you can also get a guillotine choke from the side control position.
 Here is How?

-When executing the guillotine choke, the attacker will connect his arms around your head from the guard or other positions as covered above.
-So, To avoid a guillotine submission, you don’t want anything like this to happen.
+When executing the guillotine choke, the attacker will connect his arms around your head from the guard or other positions.
+So, To avoid a guillotine headlock submission, you don’t want anything like this to happen.

-Here are some helpful steps on how to escape a guillotine choke from the guard.
+Here are some helpful steps to escape a guillotine chokehold from the guard.

 - First, get your legs posted up, put your forehead on the mat and drive forward to decrease the guillotine choke’s pressure.